mustafa3252/chameleon/README.md

 - Download [langflow](https://www.langflow.org) and import the `.json` file avilable at `langflow-flows/cob_to_py_with_JIT.json` into your langflow application (flow)

-- All the models in the flow are powered by Mistral open-source models.
+- All the LLMs in the flow are powered by Mistral open-source models.
 Get your free api keys by signing-up at [mistral console](https://console.mistral.ai/).